sergioag/bc-java-fips/README.md

 not affect the functionality of the library.
 Thus, you're using this at your own risk.

 Third, this repository contains the code from the source JARs without any modifications, other than organizing it for build purposes.
-Unfortunately, this means that it cannot be used outright, as described in the "Known issues" section.

 Finally, this repository doesn't contain any test suite for the FIPS libraries, since none is provided.
 Maybe the test suite for bc-java would be applicable for FIPS to some